 - 2 @ 1.99 TB ssd local storage

-At present, Advanced Computing maintains several clusters and application servers.
-Visit our AC website for an in-depth look at our compute systems.
+At present, CCS maintains several clusters and application servers.

 CCS offers an integrated storage environment for both structured (relational) and unstructured (flat file) data.
 These systems are specifically tuned for CCS’ data type and application requirements, whether they are serial access or highly parallelized.
 Each investigator or group has access to its own area and can present his or her data through a service-oriented architecture (SOA) model.
 Researchers can share their data via access control lists (ACLs), which ensure data integrity and security while allowing flexibility for collaboration.

 CCS offers structured data services through the most common relational database formats, including: Oracle, MySQL, and PostgreSQL.
 Investigators and project teams can access their space through SOA and utilize their resources with the support of an integrated backend infrastructure.

 The CCS flat file storage environment is built as a multi-tier solution combining high-speed storage with dense high capacity storage in a tiered architecture, all supported by IBM’s GPFS.
 Our HPC/Global tier (700TB) is available on all compute nodes.
 This storage is designed for massively parallel work and has been clocked at 157,000 IOP/sec and over 20 GB/sec bandwidth.

 Our standard tier of storage (2.8 PB) is designed for general-purpose data storage, analysis, and presentation of data to collaborators both within and without the University of Miami.
 All tier 2 storage is available from all systems including our visualization cluster.
 Several data management tools are available for tier 2 storage including public presentation, long-term archive, deduplication, encryption, and HSM.